TheAimMeister/ChangeRobloxFont/README.md

 # How to use:
 1. Download a font

-2. Place the font(s) and the .exe in a directory
+2. Place the font(s) and the .exe or .py in a directory

 3. Check if the fonts names are, and if not rename them to(.otf extension will also work):
    - arial.ttf